datalad-handbook/book/docs/basics/101-105-install.rst

    :emphasize-lines: 3
    :lines: 1-13
    :cast: 01_dataset_basics
-   :caption: The subdataset has a standalone history!
+   :caption: On Dataset nesting: You have seen the history of DataLad-101.
+But the subdataset has a standalone history as well!
 We can find out who created it!

    $ git log --reverse